 - MARTHA’S VINEYARD

 he Internet!
 It’s great, it’s everywhere, your socks probably have URLs on them, but it wasn’t always here.
+It’s only recently that things like tv internet packages have become popular in households.
 So that raises the question: Where’d it come from?
 Turns out, a big part of it came out of Cambridge.

 When the Soviets launched Sputnik in October of 1957, the U.S. government got serious about technology.
 Two government agencies were created by the Eisenhower administration: the National Aeronautics and Space Administration and the Advanced Research Project Agency.
 ARPA, which was later renamed DARPA when “Defense” was added to the title, created the Internet, although it’s hard to say the Internet was invented in any one place or time as it was an amalgamation of several different advancements—a major, maybe the most major, happening in Cambridge.